naamaskital/Network-Traffic-Analysis/README.md

 │   │   ├── ques_4.py       # Main script for training and evaluating ML models
 │   │   ├── combined_dataset.csv  # Preprocessed dataset for direct ML training
 ```
-# 📊 Traffic Classification Dataset Requirements

-This project requires a dataset for training and evaluating a traffic classification model.
-Below are the dataset structure and formatting guidelines to ensure compatibility.

----

 ## 📂 Dataset Format
 - The dataset should be provided as a **CSV file** (`combined_dataset.csv`).